-Prerequisite(s): CS 200 or CS 251, CS 260 or CS 245 or CS 365, CS 280, GAM 250, PHY 200 Credit may be received for either GAM 300 or GAM 302, not
+Prerequisite(s): CS 200 or CS 251, CS 260 or CS 245 or CS 365, CS 280, GAM 250, PHY 200

 This project is divided into two semesters and focuses on the creation of an advanced real-time game or simulation with hardware-accelerated graphics.
 BSCS in RTIS students work together on teams of three to five members and implement technical features, such as networking, artificial intelligence, and physics.
 All projects must be written with a core of C++ code and cannot use middleware, such as pre-existing physics engines, networking engines, etc. Additional topics may include advanced software architecture, 3D art pipelines, building content tools, and advanced team dynamics.